Murder of Nicole Brown Simpson and Ron Goldman: Murders

-Police Representation of the crime scene.
+Representation of the crime scene.
 A marks where Nicole Brown Simpson's body was found.
 B marks where Ron Goldman's body was found.

 The front door to Brown's condominium was open when the bodies were found, but there were no signs that anyone had entered the building, by breaking in or otherwise.
 Brown's body was lying face down and barefoot at the bottom of the stairs leading to the door.
 The walkway leading to the stairs was covered in blood, but the soles of Brown's feet were clean; based on this evidence, investigators concluded that she was the first person to be attacked and the intended target.
 She had been stabbed multiple times in the head and neck, but there were few defensive wounds on her hands, implying a short struggle to investigators.
 The final wound inflicted ran deep into her neck, severing her carotid artery.
 A large bruise in the center of her upper back with a corresponding foot print on her clothing indicated to investigators that, after killing Goldman, the assailant returned to Brown who was on the ground, pulled her head back by the hair and slit her throat.
 Her larynx could be seen through the gaping wound in her neck, and vertebra C3 was incised; Brown's head barely remained attached to her body.